 The Snapshots project was an initiative of the Hunter Waste Educators Group with funding support from Department Environment and Conservation (Sustainable Programs).
 In addition to the Lower Hunter councils of Cessnock, Lake Macquarie, Maitland, Newcastle, and Port Stephens, Snapshots was also supported by Hunter Resource Recovery, Energy Australia and Hunter Water Corporation.

-Have you purchased or built a new home during the 2015/2016 financial year?
-Did you know you can get up to eight free plants for your property from Cessnock City Council?
+Have you built a new home during the 2018/2019 financial year?
+Did you know you can get up to six free plants for your property from Cessnock City Council?

 Application forms are available here.